WaylonWalker/waylonwalkerv2/src/pages/blog/explicit-vs-implicit-returns-in-javascript.md

 ## ![Multiline arrow functions](https://waylonwalker.com/explicit-vs-implicit-returns-in-javascript-4.png)

-Until writing this article I was unaware that you could not have a mutiline arrow function with an implicit return statement.
+Until writing this article I was unaware that you could not have a multiline arrow function with an implicit return statement.
 I tried myself and ran into some issues.
 I also tried to find examples online and could not find one.
 If it is possible to write something like below, let me know.

 ``` javascript
 // more complex example